anaustinbeing/local-library/README.md

 # local-library
-A django project for a local library
+A django project for a local library.